Category: Blogging

 M.I.A. in MIA: Adventures in Miami & South Florida

 Do you have a particular vacation style?
 As in, do you prefer to relax, or are you more of a go-go-go vacationer?
-Do you determine in advance which style each vacation is going to be before you go?
-Maybe it takes some negotiation with other members of your family who have different preferences.
-While my…
+Do you determine in advance which style each vacation will be before you go?
+It may take some negotiation with other members of your family who have different preferences.
+While my preferred style…

 -